-The appraisal profession is always evolving.
-Each year, it seems, appraisers are asked to include additional information or have steps added to their research.
-All of this is to ensure their client gets the best data to be had.
-To stay current with the continuously changing requirements, BBH & Associates is constantly acquiring new tools and improving processes to increase efficiency so we can do more work for you.
-At BBH & Associates we know that time is important to everybody, so here are a couple of items you can do to hasten the process on any appraisals you order with BBH & Associates.
+Appraising is a constantly changing profession.
+On a regular basis, it seems, appraisers are asked to provide extra information or have steps added to their data gathering.
+All of this is to guarantee their client is presented with the best information to be had.
+In order to stay current with the continuously changing requirements, BBH & Associates is continuously testing new tools and tweaking processes to increase efficiency so we can do more work for our customers.
+Since BBH & Associates knows that time is important to everyone, we've listed some things you can do to hasten the process when you order an appraisal with BBH & Associates.

-- When you order online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to manually enter information from a fax, and you don't have to wonder whether we received the request.
+- With online ordering, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
+It's the single biggest time saver available to both of us!
+We don't have to manually enter information from a fax, and nor will you wonder whether we received the order.

-- Confirm that the subject property data is accurate and complete.
+- Complete and accurate subject property data is essential.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to include with your assignment.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with your assignment.
+Even a list of recent sales from the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or an assignment we're working on for you, feel free to call us at
+Feel free to call us at if you have any questions about your property or an appraisal we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'd find out on our own, knowing them sooner will likely make your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how unique details add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'd find out on our own anyway, and knowing them early on makes your report arrive without delay.

-Coming from you -- a person they've been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the appraisal inspection time.
-I encourage you to point your customers to this website, where we have several pages of relevant information for homeowners and others describing the appraisal process.
-Advise them to call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment as quickly as possible!
+Hearing from you -- someone they've been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
+Our website has lots of pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your clients.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it's in their interest to set the appointment as soon as possible!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available instantly to you online.
 It's never been easier to keep track of your report's status.